jwhitbeck/ditl/README.md

 A store is a collection of traces.
 It is intended to be used as a container for several traces relating to the same source of events.
-For example, a store could be used to contain a simulated Random Waypoint _movement_ trace, several _link_ traces highlighting potential contact opportunities at various transmission ranges, and several _group_ traces representing the pre-calculated connected components.
+For example, a store could be used to contain a simulated Random Waypoint _movement_ trace, several _edge_ traces highlighting potential contact opportunities at various transmission ranges, and several _group_ traces representing the pre-calculated connected components.